-The TPiS 1T 1086 L5.5 is a thermopile sensor with integrated signal processing.
-It provides as a member of the CaliPile $^{\text{TM}}$ family factory calibration data stored in the sensors EEPROM.
-It features a confined field of view in an isothermal TO-39 package which ensure fast adaptation to ambient temperature changes.
-The technology of a high sensitive thermopile combined with a smart data treatment allows for much more than the traditional temperature measurement of remote objects.
-Once configured via the $I^2C$ interface an interrupt output can be used to monitor motion, presence or an over-temperature of remote objects.
+The TPiS 1S 0185 is a thermopile sensor with integrated signal processing.
+It provides as a member of the CaliPile family factory calibration data stored in the sensors EEPROM.
+It features a wide field of view in an SMD package which ensure fast adaptation to ambient temperature changes.
+The low sensitivity thermopile is ideal for high temperature applications.
+Combined with a smart data treatment it allows for much more than the traditional temperature measurement of remote objects.
+Once configured via the $\rm I^2C$ interface an interrupt output can be used to monitor fast changes and the over-temperature of remote objects